How to Get Rid of Crane Flies

 closeup of two crane flies on leaves

-The good news is there are several ways to get rid of crane flies, including natural and chemical methods.
-Note, too, that crane flies are a temporary problem while their biological clocks are ticking.
+Note that crane flies are a temporary problem while their biological clocks are ticking.

-Natural Methods to Get Rid of Crane Flies
+Other Natural Methods to Get Rid of Crane Flies

-How to invite birds to your yard:
+How to attract birds to your yard:

 • Hang bird feeders throughout your yard